 Traditional Chinese Acupuncture

 This energy travels around the body in certain pathways called 'meridian channels' very much like our blood vessels carry blood.
-When an injury or illness occurs, the balance of chi is effected and these pathways can become blocked causing pain, or deficiant causing illness to arise.
+When an injury or illness occurs, the balance of chi is effected and these pathways can become blocked causing pain, or deficient causing illness to arise.
 'Chi' energy is often thought of as 'esoteric' as it cannot be measured by modern scientific methods.

 The concept of 'Chi' is much the same as the western concept of Quantum Physics.
 The Chinese have spent over 4000 years observing how the body reacts to natural forces like wind, cold, damp and heat.
 Emotions, diet, exercise and medication all have an effect on the human body causing a continued adjustment of balance (homeostasis).